-The museum will also debut an immersive new experience in time for Memorial Day.
-War Remains, a virtual reality experience that offers a look at the Western Front of the First World War from a soldier's point of view, opens on May 27.
+Inside the museum, don't miss War Remains, a virtual reality experience that offers a look at the Western Front of the First World War from a soldier's point of view.
+Ongoing

 Say Hello to Summer

 Usher in the sunny season with the return of several signature events and outdoor expeditions.
-Worlds of Fun opens for the season on May 22 and Oceans of Fun makes its return on May 29, with Riptide Raceway—the park's newest addition and the world's longest mat-racing water slide—ready to make a splash.
+Worlds of Fun is open for the season as of April 30 and Oceans of Fun makes its return on May 28, with Riptide Raceway—the park's newest addition and the world's longest mat-racing water slide—ready to make a splash.

 Live Music Revelry